-4.7.
-ASSERTIONAL MEANING AND PRESUPPOSITIONS. - The analysis of focus-sensitive operators like only and even we have given so far neglects one well-known aspect of their semantics, namely that we have to distinguish between the assertional meaning on the one hand and the presupposition or conventional implicature on the other (cf. Horn 1969) Taking constancy under negation as a test for presuppositions, we can observe that a sentence like John only drank water asserts that John didn't drink anything but water, and presupposes that John drank water, and presupposes that it would have been more likely for John to drink something else.
+The analysis of focus-sensitive operators like only and even we have given so far neglects one well-known aspect of their semantics, namely that we have to distinguish between the ASSERTIONAL meaning on the one hand and the PRESUPPOSITION or conventional implicature on the other (cf. Horn 1969).
+Taking constancy under negation as a test for presuppositions, we can observe that a sentence like John drank only water asserts that John didn't drink anything but water, and presupposes that John drank water, and presupposes that it would have been more likely for John to drink something else.

-(63 a. - John drank only water.

-- No. (i.e., John drank something besides water, too; not; John didn't drink water.) - b.
-John drank even water. - No. (i.e., John didn't drink water; not: it was likely for John to drink water).
+- (63) a) John drank only water. - No. (i.e., John drank something besides water, too; not: John didn't drink water.) - b) John drank even water. - No. (i.e., John didn't drink water; not: it was likely for John to drink water).